run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/problem/use/problem-execution.md

     such as title, select the users responsible for the execution of the problem, and others.
 To link a Kanban already created, just click on the other icon, related to the Workspace.

+    !!!
+Abstract "ATTENTION"

+        When linking an existing Kanban, if the user does not have permission to access a particular Workspace, the system will display a message informing you.
+        The user must then request permission in Workspace and Sprint or create a new Kaban framework.

     -   Register any known error in order to enable the evaluation by the responsible team, and the diffusion of your solution for the ones interested.